Skor sang na

-The skor sang na or sko chhneah is a Cambodia drum, similar in shape to the samphor but smaller, measuring 60 centimeters by 20 centimeters.
+The skor sang na or sko chhneah is a Cambodian barrel drum, similar in shape to the samphor but smaller, measuring 60 centimeters by 20 centimeters.
 The instrument is small enough to carry.
 Like the skor chaiyam which has a strap to allow the instrument to be carried in parades, the skor sang also has a strap.
 However, rather than cheerful parades, it had a more solemn purpose, playing in funeral processions and ceremonies.
 Used to play "Khlang Chanack" funeral music.

 Equivalent to the Thailand Klong song na drum.